TERMS AND CONDITIONS OF BOOKING

 5. When we can cancel and change your holiday and your holiday price

-As we plan your holiday arrangements many months in advance we may occasionally have to make changes or cancel your booking and we reserve the right to do so at any time.
-We will not cancel your travel arrangements less than [XXXXXXX] weeks before your departure date, except for reasons of force majeure or failure by you to pay the final balance.
+As we plan your holiday arrangements many months in advance, we may occasionally have to make changes or cancel your booking and we reserve the right to do so at any time.
+We will not cancel your travel arrangements less than two weeks before your departure date, except for reasons of force majeure or failure by you to pay the final balance.

 If we cancel or significantly change your booking you will have rights to a refund and possibly compensation, see clause 6 below.